Trusted WordPress tutorials, when you need them most.

 WordPress adds metadata to your content automatically, such as the publication date, categories, and tags.
 However, you may also want to add your own custom meta data.

-In this article, we will show you how to easily add unique information to your content, by creating a custom meta data box in WordPress.
+In this article, we will show you how to easily add unique information to your content by creating a custom meta data box in WordPress.

 How to add custom meta boxes in WordPress posts and post types

-What is a Custom Meta Box in WordPress?
+What Is a Custom Meta Box in WordPress?

 When you create posts and pages, or custom post types in WordPress, that content usually has its own metadata.
-This metadata is information related to the content like date and time, the author name, title, and more.
+This metadata is information related to the content, like the date and time, author name, title, and more.

 You can also add your own metadata using the default custom fields box.